Caltrain Modernization Program

-The Caltrain Modernization Program (CalMod), sometimes referred to as the Caltrain Electrification Project, is a $2.44 billion project that will add a positive train control (PTC) system and electrify the main line of the U.S. commuter railroad Caltrain, which serves cities in the San Francisco Peninsula and Silicon Valley, as well as transition from its current diesel-electric locomotive powered trains to electric multiple units (EMU).
-According to Caltrain, electrification of the tracks will allow it to improve service times via faster acceleration and shorter headways, reduce air pollution and noise, and facilitate a future railway tunnel into downtown San Francisco's Salesforce Transit Center, as diesel trains cannot serve underground stations.
+The Caltrain Modernization Program (CalMod), sometimes referred to as the Caltrain Electrification Project, was a $2.44 billion project which added a positive train control (PTC) system and electrified the main line of the U.S. commuter railroad Caltrain, which serves cities in the San Francisco Peninsula and Silicon Valley.
+The electrification included installation of a 25 kV catenary system over the double-tracked line from San Francisco to San Jose, and acquisition of new rolling stock, consisting of Stadler KISS double-decker electric multiple units (EMU).
+Caltrain has transitioned from its legacy push-pull trains hauled by diesel-electric locomotives, most of which have been in service since 1985.

+CalMod electrified 51 mi of tracks between 4th and King station and Tamien station and installed a PTC management system along the tracks.
+PTC is designed to fulfill federal safety mandates for passenger rail and is part of the Federal Railroad Administration (FRA) waiver to use EMUs on tracks shared with freight traffic.
+Funding for the project came from various federal, state, and local sources, including from the California High-Speed Rail Authority (CHSRA).

-Proposals for electrifying the line began as early as 1992, when the California Department of Transportation conducted an early feasibility study.
-For two decades, the project lay dormant due to lack of funding until Caltrain agreed to share its tracks with the California High-Speed Rail Authority (CHSRA), which was looking for a route for the constitutionally mandated San Jose–San Francisco segment.
+Proposals for electrifying the line began as early as 1992 when the California Department of Transportation conducted an early feasibility study.
+For two decades, the project lay dormant due to lack of funding until Caltrain agreed to share its tracks with the CHSRA, which was looking for a route for the legally mandated San Jose–San Francisco segment.
 The Authority agreed to partially fund the electrification project in exchange for rights to share the track.
 Construction contracts for electrification were awarded in July 2016 and groundbreaking was expected to occur in March 2017, but was delayed when the new United States Secretary of Transportation Elaine Chao indefinitely deferred federal funding just before construction was about to begin.
-That same month, Caltrain removed the contractor responsible for implementing PTC for failure to perform on-budget and on-schedule.
+That same month, Caltrain removed the contractor responsible for implementing PTC for failure to perform on budget and schedule.
 In May 2017, the Federal Transit Administration (FTA) announced its intention to sign the grant and reversed Secretary Chao's deferment.
-Construction formally began two months later.